alpacax/alpacon-websh-action/README.md

 [![GitHub marketplace](https://img.shields.io/badge/marketplace-alpacon--websh--action-blue?logo=github)](https://github.com/marketplace/actions/alpacon-websh-action)

-This action allows you to run shell commands remotely on servers within your AlpacaX workspace, with support for running commands as root user.
+This action allows you to run shell commands remotely on servers within your AlpacaX workspace, with support for running commands as specific users and groups.

+## Features

+- 🚀 Execute shell commands on remote servers in your AlpacaX workspace
+- 🔐 Secure authentication using API tokens
+- 👤 Run commands as specific users and groups
+- 🎯 Target specific servers in your workspace
+- ⚡ Fast and reliable command execution

 ## Prerequisites